-- Water Quality.
-AWG’s integrative water research has improved our understanding of the compounds of greatest concern in hydraulic fracturing fluids (Rogers et al. 2015) and the conditions leading to methane found in water wells in oil and gas basins (Sherwood et al. 2016).
+and the conditions leading to methane found in water wells in oil and gas basins (Sherwood et al. 2016).
 AWG research indicates that microbes, rather than high-volume hydraulic fracturing, are the primary source of dissolved methane in the Denver Basin’s groundwater.
 The study did find some methane in wells that could be directly linked to oil- and gas-bearing formations, at an occurrence rate of about two cases per year.
 AWG research has updated models for migration of fracking fluid underground, indicating that certain conditions may restrict migration more than previously believed (Birdsell 2015).

-- Social Science Issues.
-We have examined the knowledge and opinions of “policy actors” who play a role in oil and gas issues and published reports on the politics of oil and gas development.
+The AWG team of social scientists have examined the knowledge and opinions of “policy actors” who play a role in oil and gas issues and published reports on the politics of oil and gas development.
 AWG created a database of state regulations governing oil and gas development, and assembled a repository of memoranda of understanding regarding oil and gas development practices between Colorado municipalities and oil and gas operators (see Public Resources).
 The results of these efforts are increasing awareness of alternative approaches to dealing with the conflict of local versus state control of oil and gas development.

 What are the impacts of emissions from oil and gas operations on public health and climate change, and are there ways we can reduce those impacts?
 This team is using various methods to measure current methane, ozone precursors, and ozone concentrations in oil and gas basins and modeling future energy pathways for reducing emissions.